fabiommendes/sidekick/docs/intro-functions.rst

 Composing functions
 ===================

+.. currentmodule:: sidekick.functions

 We mentioned before that good functional code behave like LEGO bricks: they can easily fit each other and we can organize them in countless and creative ways.
 The most common form of composition has the shape of a pipeline: we start with some piece of data and pass it through a series of functions to obtain the final result.
-Sidekick captures that idea in the :func:`sidekick.api.pipe` function.
+Sidekick captures that idea in the :func:`pipe` function.

 >>> sk.pipe(10, op.mul(4), op.add(2))
 42